shravangajula/DP-900-CertificationUpdates/daily_updates.md

 - Took a practice exam from the Microsoft official page.

-took a practice exam on the official Microsoft site and scored 82%.
+took a practice exam on the official Microsoft site and scored 82% on the first attempt and 88% on the second attempt.